softwarefactory-project/managesf/docs/source/sfmanager.rst

 Some replication sites don't allow to re-use a single SSH key for authentication with different repositories, for example Github.
 In that case you can define multiple different SSH keys, and instead of directly using a hostname you only define an alias for the "Host" value.
-The SSH keys have to be created on the Gerrit node or need to be copied there.
+The SSH keys have to be copied to the Gerrit node in advance.

 An example setting for an alias host might look like this: